MrLongNight/VjMapper/docs/MCP-API.md

-# MapMap Control Protocol (MCP) API
+# MapFlow Control Protocol (MCP) API

-This document describes the MapMap Control Protocol (MCP) integration, which allows external agents (like Jules) to control the VJMapper application.
+This document describes the MapFlow Control Protocol (MCP) integration, which allows external agents (like Jules) to control the MapFlow application.

 ## Overview

-The MCP server runs embedded within the MapMap application and communicates via `stdio` using JSON-RPC 2.0.
+The MCP server runs embedded within the MapFlow application and communicates via `stdio` using JSON-RPC 2.0.
 It adheres to the Model Context Protocol standard.

 ## Tools